top of page

 Starring: Victor Mature, Karen Steele, James Olson, Philip Coolidge, Claude Akins, Rafael Campos & George Neise

-Widely considered the first true shark-centric film, The Sharkfighters is partially based on the tragic sinking of the USS Indianapolis during WWII and the U.S. Navy's subsequent work to develop shark repellant.
+Why Watch: Widely considered Hollywood's first true shark-centric film, The Sharkfighters is partially based on the tragic sinking of the USS Indianapolis during WWII and the U.S. Navy's subsequent work to develop shark repellant.
 While this film offers a sensationalized version of the worst shark attack in history and its fallout, director Jerry Hopper was the first major filmmaker to use actual underwater footage of sharks—in this case, tiger sharks—instead of the customary "rubber shark" footage used in Hollywood at the time.

-Jaws (1975) Theatrical Poster
+Jaws (1975) movie poster

 Jaws (1975)